 Long-lived assets, such as property and equipment and purchased intangibles subject to amortization, are tested for impairment when there is evidence that events or changes in circumstances indicate that the carrying amount of an asset may not be recovered.
 An impairment loss is recognized when the undiscounted cash flows expected to be generated by an asset (or group of assets) is less than its carrying amount.
 Any required impairment loss is measured as the amount by which the asset's carrying value exceeds its fair value and is recorded as a reduction in the carrying value of the related asset and a charge to operating results.
-For the Transition Period ended December 31, 2021 and fiscal year ended January 31, 2021, there were \$0.5 and \$180.4 in impairments of long lived assets, respectively.
-See Note 7 for additional information.
+For the year ended December 31, 2022 and Transition Period ended December 31, 2021, there were \$0.0 and \$0.8 in impairments of long lived assets, respectively.